-Once in my role as a counselor at the psychiatric clinic where I worked as a young man, I spent an afternoon talking to a new mother.
+Once in my role as a counselor at the psychiatric clinic where I worked, I spent an afternoon talking to a new mother.
 She had admitted herself after she observed that she wanted to kill her child when he cried for long periods of time.
 She was so alarmed by these thoughts that she left her child in other, capable hands—I believe it was her mother—and sought our professional help.

 I’m not exactly sure why she chose to talk to me; maybe, because we were so opposite in temperament, she hoped that some of my detached manner would rub off on her.
 She was a very emotional and somewhat volatile woman.
 At one point she said, “It’s the pictures I can’t control.”